Working with Businesses to Reduce Pollution

 Many routine business activities can pollute stormwater runoff or groundwater.
 Ecology’s goal under their partnership with the City is to provide technical assistance and educational services to help local small businesses prevent stormwater contaminants and hazardous waste from entering our waterways.

 The City’s LSC program utilizes an industry focused approach to provide technical assistance to local businesses.
 This approach will allow LSC program specialists to provide concentrated assistance and resources to specific industries.
-Recent program was the focus of the restaurant industry.

 Current industry focus includes rental equipment businesses, automotive and transportation businesses, paint and printing shops, as well as gas stations.
 However, if your business does not fall under the listed industry types, please do not hesitate to contact your Business Outreach Specialist, Bryana Solis, for assistance.